eknox22/AI-generator/README.md

 - CSS
 - Javascript: For interactive functionality and API integration
 - Typewriter.js: For the animated typewriter effect
-- Axios: For making HTTP requests to the AI joke API
+- Axios: For making HTTP requests to the AI quote API
 - VS Code

 ### 3. Links